 Your baby has learned some words, including “No.” This skill, coupled with their developing sense of self, can lead to some more… shall we say “passionate protests” if they’re resisting sleep.

 Just remember - this is a moment that will pass – and will pass faster if you are consistent in your approach to the wakings (something the Smart Sleep Coach by Pampers™ can help with!)

 No matter where your 1-year-old is developmentally, remember that every baby is unique and special – including your own.
 While it is good to track your baby’s development, if they’re missing anything, it’s 100% alright – they’re perfect just the way they are!

 The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.

-“Developmental Milestones,” Pediatrics
+“Developmental Milestones,” Pediatrics in Review

 “Important Milestones: Your Baby By One Year,” The CDC.

 “8 Things to Remember about Child Development,” Center on the Developing Child at Harvard University